symbol/symbol-docs/source/concepts/mosaic.rst

     * Supply mutable: The creator can choose between a definition that allows a mosaic supply change at a later point or a **immutable** supply.
 In the first case the creator is only allowed to decrease the supply within the limits of mosaics owned.

-    * Transferability: The creator can choose if the mosaic can be transferred to and from arbitrary accounts, or only allowing itself to be the recipient once transferred for the first time.
+    * Transferability: The creator can choose if the mosaic can be transferred to and from arbitrary accounts, or only allowing itself to be the recipient once transferred.